speech and language teaching concepts for A Turkey for Thanksgiving in speech therapy

 How did Turkey feel when Moose called for him?

-What is Turkey thinking when he sees them?
+What do you think Turkey is thinking when he sees them?

 How does Turkey feel when he is caught?